walikhancodes/AAA-NLP-Engine-Heatmap/README.md

 wkMapTest.ipynb - Python script mapping the results from 'ConsumerAffairs_LDA.ipynb' in a geospatial heatmap using choropleth map from plotly.
 The script uses a geoJSON file containing the shapes for every US city.
 Attached below is a screenshot of how the map looks.

 STEP 1: Scrapped reviews from consumer affairs website relating to AAA (https://www.consumeraffairs.com/automotive/aaa.html) using the Beautiful Soup library in Python.
-Then using this scrapped data found the relevant parts of every review and compiled each review onto a single dataset including both the review, rating, and city which the reivew is coming from.
+Then using this scrapped data extracted the relevant parts from html doc of every review and compiled each review onto a single dataset including both the review, rating, and city which the reivew is coming from.

 STEP 2; As part of the data pre processing, first we removed all stop-words from the reviews, then converted all words of same base but different part of speech into one base form (lemmatization).